Parenting Through Separation and Divorce Hub

 - You’re worried about how your separation or divorce will impact your children.

-- Feeling guilty, exhausted, overwhelmed and grieving, you can find it hard to keep calm, confident, and present for your kids.
+- Feeling guilty, overwhelmed and grieving, you can find it hard to keep calm, confident, and present for your kids.

 - You're treading on eggshells worrying about what to tell or not tell your kids or how to answer their questions.